-(b) A person who intentionally tortures, or mutilates or maliciously kills an animal, or causes, procures or authorizes any other person to torture, mutilate or maliciously kill an animal, or inflicts serious bodily injury, meaning substantial physical pain, illness or impairment of physical condition, is guilty of a felony and, upon conviction thereof, shall be confined imprisoned in a correctional facility not less than one nor more than five years and be fined not less than \$1,000 nor more than \$5,000.
+(b) A person who intentionally tortures, or mutilates or maliciously kills an animal, or causes, procures or authorizes any other person to torture, mutilate or maliciously kill an animal, is guilty of a felony and, upon conviction thereof, shall be confined imprisoned in a correctional facility not less than one nor more than five years and be fined not less than \$1,000 nor more than \$5,000.
 For the purposes of this subsection, "torture" means an action taken for the primary purpose of inflicting pain.